Vyral/base-template/_posts/2018-05-10-how-we-can-help-sort-out-your-taxes.md

 {% include youtube.html %}

-Today’s topic isn’t the most popular, but it’s an important one.
-Let’s talk about how taxes and real estate can work together.
+<center>Today’s topic isn’t the most popular, but it’s an important one.
+Let’s talk about how taxes and real estate can work together.</center>

 Today’s topic is a tough one--taxes.
 We just got back from our accountant and it wasn’t fun, but it’s always important to keep in mind that you have options.